“Two souls dwell, alas, in my breast’ (Faust I)

 Hinduism:

-The holy book of the Hindus, the Bhagavad Gita, describes man thus:
+The holy book of the Hindus, the Bhagavad Gita, describes human beings as follows:

-Furthermore, the Gita says the following about the upper part of the human soul, the spirit soul (lower part: instinctive soul of animal self-preservation):
+In addition, the Gita says the following about the upper part of the human soul, the spiritual soul (lower part: instinctual soul of animalistic self-preservation):

 Christianity:

-The important Christian theologian of the High Middle Ages, the Dominican cleric Meister Eckhart, writes:
+The important Christian theologian of the High Middle Ages, the Dominican priest Meister Eckhart, writes:

-‘Now the soul has two countenances: the upper one looks at God at all times, and the lower one looks downwards and directs the senses.’
+“The soul has two faces: the upper one always looks at God, and the lower one looks down and directs the senses.”
 (Sermon 49)

 Jesus expresses the vacillation between these two souls in his agony in the Garden of Gethsemane as follows (Gospel of Matthew 26):

-The evangelist John lets the Nazarene have his say as follows:
+The evangelist John has the Nazarene say the following:

-the other wantswhat the world, the devil and death want.”
+the other what the world, the devil and death want.”

 The vernacular:

-It speaks crudely but aptly of the ‘inner bastard’ as the counterpart to the ‘conscience’ with its typical reminders, the pangs of conscience.
+It speaks crudely but aptly of the “inner pig” as the counterpart to the “conscience” with its typical admonitions, the pangs of conscience.

 Jewish wisdom:

-In the second creation story, man is symbolically expressed by the two elements from which he was created, on the one hand from the material ‘lump of earth’, and on the other from the spiritual ‘breath of God’, the immaterial transcendent dimension (Genesis 2:7).
-This double face is symbolised by Cain and Abel (Gen. 4, 1-16, as also in the Koran in Sura 5, 27 ff.).
+In the second creation story, man is symbolically expressed by the two elements from which he was created, on the one hand from the material “clay,” on the other hand from the spiritual “breath of God,” the immaterial transcendent dimension (Genesis 2:7).
+This duality is symbolized by Cain and Abel (Gen. 4: 1-16, as well as in the Koran in Sura 5, 27 ff.)

-These and many other similar references show first of all the structure of the two parts of our soul life; some also mention the moral value.
-Although every person is somehow aware of these opposing components of their inner life, they do not usually have conscious control over their functions.
-Rather, most people automatically react to seeking only their own good’, which – to give just one example – is indicated by 500,000 hit-and-runs per year.
+These and many other similar references first of all show the structure of the two parts of our soul life; some also mention the moral value.
+Although every human being is somehow aware of these opposing components of their inner life, they do not usually have conscious control over their functions.
+Rather, most people react automatically to “seek only their own good,” which — to give just one example — is indicated by 500,000 hit-and-run accidents per year.

-The two parts of the soul consist on the one hand of the self-preservation instinct, the ego programme in humans, the instinctual soul, which primarily loves itself and then at most its own environment; it is located on the material level of existence.
-The other part of the soul is the love for all other people, the intuition, the inner voice, ‘the father in me’, the spirit soul, the gut feeling, the conscience.
-The spirit soul, the ‘better soul’ (Faust I, Study) is located on the spiritual level of human consciousness.
-It is the love programme (see chapter 17) that relates not only to our own unconditional survival, but to that of all people.
-This is the (re)born Son of God who ‘seeks his good in the good of others.’
-Can one express it more aptly than Goethe, who has Faust say:
+The two parts of the soul consist, on the one hand, of the self-preservation instinct, the ego program in humans, the instinctual soul, which loves itself first and foremost and then, at most, its own environment; it is located on the material level of existence.
+The other part of the soul is love for all other people, intuition, the inner voice, “the father in me,” the spirit soul, gut feeling, conscience.
+The spirit soul, the “better soul” (Faust I, Study), is located on the spiritual level of human consciousness.
+It is the love program (see chapter 17) that refers not only to one’s own unconditional survival, but to that of all people.
+This is the (born) Son of God, who “seeks his good in the good of others.”
+Can it be expressed more aptly than Goethe, who has Faust say:

 “Two souls dwell, alas! in my breast: